Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Did You Know There Are 2 Types of Calcium Deposits On Pool Tiles?

-Did you know there are two types of calcium deposits on tiles?
+Did you know there are two types of deposits on ?

 Why do you need to know this?